kelu124/echomods/include/AddMyLogs.md

 #### 2018-05-11 A new article on the way

 * @done Resume work on article - [Draft is here](/matty/article/matty_article.md)
-* @todo contact the guys from https://www.iith.ac.in/~raji/Cpapers/LPFB.pdf (check their prices)
+* @done contact the guys from https://www.iith.ac.in/~raji/Cpapers/LPFB.pdf (check their prices)
 * Need to test different uses.
 * https://open-labware.net/projects/flypi/